ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 Sometimes putting IG in front of a legacy system is not an option for commercial reasons.

 # What's New
-This chapter covers the new features and improvements for the 7.0 Miami Accelerators AM Based Bi-Directional SSO and JIT Toolkit
+Please find below the new features and improvements for the 7.0 Miami Accelerators

+## ForgeRock Modernize IAM Framework Updates

+## <i>Updated - Modernize IAM Accelerators - AM Based Bi-Directional SSO and JIT Toolkit</i>

 + Switched to using the AM 7 identity management nodes
     + Decomissioned Legacy-FR-Set Password node and replaced it with Patch Object node